gar1t/2015-06-12-euc/slides.md

 ---

-Story of XSD outage
+## Down, but how?

 ---

-Somehow calculate the cost here!

-Sign of growing monolith
+### {{ Screen shot of the damn XML file that did it }}

 ---

-# Think System
+### {{ Zoom in on the header }}

 ---

-Think in terms of boundaries in time and space (runtime)

-We're not talking about code abstractions

-Interfaces in time and space (runtime)
+## Dependencies

+- Moving part = part + interactions
+- Part = tree of parts
+- Parts you use can hurt you
+- Parts you don't use can hurt you

 ---

+## See "Build It Naive"

+- Make due with what you have
+- Fight each dependency until it overwhelms you
+- When forced to give in, do so bitterly

+---

+# Think "System"

+---

+## Independencies

+- Boundaries in time and space
+- Not source code abstractions
+- Some language cultures embrace system, others do not

+---

-# Physics, Not Magic
+# Physics Not Magic

 ---